arthurfresca/The-Coin-Collector-Company/README.md

+I have done two diferents projets.

+- a simple Command line application
+- the Coin Collector API using technologies like
+  * Java 1.8
+  * Spring MVC with Spring Boot
+  * Maven

 # The-Coin-Collector-Company

 The Coin Collector Company

 Agrane is building a Smart Coin Jar (call it Piggy bank, if you may) .